 In the United States there are 39.7 million people living in poverty; women and children make up 70% percent of the impoverished.
 More than 1 in 3 single mother families live in poverty and that number increases amongst people of color.
-With the rise of the number of little girls living in poverty and an increase in outside influences warping their self-image and self-worth bringing about life and death burdens caused by social media and other peer pressures, we must build a society that empowers them.?
+With the rise of the number of little girls living in poverty and an increase in outside influences warping their self-image and self-worth bringing about life and death burdens caused by social media and other peer pressures, we must build a society that empowers them.
 Therefore, changing the mindsets of the little girls in those populations can transform a community from poverty to prosperity.

 We must build the confidence of little girls ages 10-14, to hear their own voices.
-Using the ?Deliberate Practice? theory, we can connect girls to their possibilities and thus tap into their power.
-The ?Deliberate Practice? theory states that 10,000 hours of purposeful and systematic practice applied in a focused fashion, creates an expert.?
+Using the Deliberate Practice theory, we can connect girls to their possibilities and thus tap into their power.
+The Deliberate Practice theory states that 10,000 hours of purposeful and systematic practice applied in a focused fashion, creates an expert.
 My program, Envision, Lead, Grow, applies this theory to educate, train, and develop young entrepreneurs around the country.
-Let us create a new generation of expert businesswomen to eliminate poverty, misogyny, and race-based discrimination by giving the power to tomorrow?s boardrooms.
+Let us create a new generation of expert businesswomen to eliminate poverty, misogyny, and race-based discrimination by giving the power to tomorrow’s boardrooms.

 I was a little girl born into poverty.
 But I was fortunate enough to have a mother who showed me my power and promise.
 She taught me the importance of earning, saving a dollar, and how to make money multiply for our family and me.
-Today as an entrepreneur who employs more than 100 people, I have the great opportunity to employ others in the community and empowering their families to prosper for generations to come.
+Today as an entrepreneur who employs approximately 100 people, I have the great opportunity to employ others in the community and empowering their families to prosper for generations to come.
 I believe that the model of my success can be replicated throughout the United States by teaching, training, and developing impressionable girls.